 Discrimination or harassment is considered a form of employee and student misconduct which may lead to disciplinary action.
 Further, supervisors and managers will be subject to discipline for failing to report suspected discrimination or harassment or otherwise knowingly allowing discrimination or harassment to continue.
-Employees and students who believe they have been subjected to discrimination or harassment may use the College's Discrimination Complaint Procedure (http://www2.cortland.edu/offices/Title-IX/discrimination-complaint-policy.dot) for more details on how to have their allegations reviewed, including a link to a complaint form.

-Discriminatory acts committed by an employee, agent of the College, or non-employee (vendor, campus visitor or guest) should be promptly reported to the Affirmative Action Officer.
-Cases involving sex discrimination claims against employees can also be reported to the Title IX Coordinator.
-The Affirmative Action Officer has authority and responsibility for investigating claims of discrimination and harassment by employees under this policy and can work to facilitate appropriate responses by non-employees and visitors.
+Employees and students who believe they have been subjected to discrimination or harassment may use SUNY Cortland's Discrimination Complaint Procedure (PDF) (/offices/hr/Policies-andresponsibility for investigating claims of discrimination and harassment by employees under this policy and can work to facilitate appropriate responses by non-employees and visitors.
 Acts committed by a student, or visitor of a student, should promptly be reported to a residence hall director, the Student Conduct Office, or in cases of sex discrimination, including sexual harassment, and sexual assault, may be directed to the Title IX Coordinator.
 The Title IX Coordinator has the authority to investigate claims of sex discrimination including sexual harassment under this policy.

+Procedures/pdfs/Discrimination%20Complaint%20Policy%20and%20Procedure.pdf) for more details on how to have their allegations reviewed, including a link to a complaint form.

+Discriminatory acts committed by an employee, agent of the university, or non-employee (vendor, campus visitor or guest) should be promptly reported to the Affirmative Action Officer.
+Cases involving sex discrimination claims against employees can also be reported to the Title IX Coordinator.
+The Affirmative Action Officer has authority and